NethServer/ns8-rocky-iso/README.md

 # Creating the ISO image

 - Option 1: Create the ISO image yourself
-  - Download the boot ISO image from the site: [Rocky Linux Download](https://rockylinux.org/download)
+  - Download the *minimal* ISO image from the site: [Rocky Linux Download](https://rockylinux.org/download)
   - Build the container file with the following command:
      ```sh
      buildah build -t ns8-boxbuilder .